Legal Separation

 Trial Separation

-Couples can also have a trial separation, but it has no real legal effect and is viewed only in terms of time in the couple’s marriage.
-Any property or debt acquired during a trial separation is still considered to be acquired during the marriage and therefore, likely marital property.
+It has no real legal effect and is viewed only in terms of time in the couple’s marriage.
+Any property or debt acquired is still considered to be acquired during the marriage and therefore, likely marital property.

 Permanent Separation